wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/advanced-usage/shuffleboard-commands-subsystems.rst

 Commands and Subsystems
 =======================

-When using the Command-based framework Shuffleboard makes it easier to understand what the robot is doing by displaying the state of various commands and subsystems in real-time.
+When using the command-based framework Shuffleboard makes it easier to understand what the robot is doing by displaying the state of various commands and subsystems in real-time.

 Displaying Subsystems
 ---------------------

-To see the status of a subsystem while the robot is operating in either automous or telop modes, that is what it's default command is and what command is currently using that subsystem send a subsystem instance to Shuffleboard:
+To see the status of a subsystem while the robot is operating in either autonomous or teloperated modes, that is what its default command is and what command is currently using that subsystem, send a subsystem instance to Shuffleboard:

 .. tabs::